flarson2/EqualImageSplitter/README.md

 # EqualImageSplitter
-Splits an image into equal portions
+Splits a folder of images into equal portions and returns a folder filled with the cut up pictures